Rohit-2412/DBMS/Queries.md

 ## UNION ALL

-> Will combine both the tables and duplicates will not be eliminated
+> It will combine both the tables and duplicates will not be eliminated

 **Syntax :**